Branden2/PokedexDB/README.txt

   Professor Oak's Pokedex Database is a GUI application that allows users to modify and view various entries in a Pokedex database, including species of pokemon, trainers, attacks, evolutions and more.
-The application is written in Java and retrieves all of the data from a mySQL database.
+The application is written in Java and retrieves all of the data from a MySQL database.

   Getting Started